 Since Wrath of the Lich King, expansions have followed a relatively predictable release schedule, coming out every two years.
 While Legion and Battle for Azeroth arrived in August, Shadowlands ended up delayed until November, launching closer to the dates of pre-Legion expansions.

-We currently expect to see the WoW: Dragonflight going live at some point in November 2022, with patch 10.0 going live around one month earlier.
+WoW: Dragonflight’s release date has now been locked down to November 28, 2022, with patch 10.0 likely going live around one month earlier.

 World of Warcraft: Dragonflight Story